chnejohnson/tao-te-ching/src/tao_te_ching/42_children_of_the_way.md

-The Way bears one.
+The way bears one.
 The one bears two.
 The two bear three.
-The three bear the ten thousand things.
+The three bear all things.

-The ten thousand things
-carry the yin on their shoulders
-and hold in their arms the yang,
+All things carry the yin and hold the yang,
-whose interplay of energy
+and attribute harmony to the interplay of the force.
-makes harmony.

-People despise
-orphans, widowers, outcasts.
+People despise orphans, widowers, outcasts.
 Yet that’s what kings and rulers call themselves.
 Whatever you lose, you’ve won.
 Whatever you win, you’ve lost.